pravg-amd/shark-ai/docs/model_cookbook.md

 Some models on Hugging Face have GGUF files with mixed quantized types that we do not currently support.
-For example, https://huggingface.co/QuantFactory/Meta-Llama-3-8B-GGUF has a `q4_1` GGUF, however, transcoding into IRPA using `sharktank.tools.dump_gguf` shows the output type is `q6_k`, which is currently unimplemented.
+For example, https://huggingface.co/QuantFactory/Meta-Llama-3-8B-GGUF has a `q4_1` GGUF, however, transcoding into IRPA using `amdsharktank.tools.dump_gguf` shows the output type is `q6_k`, which is currently unimplemented.

 To transcode a GGUF to IRPA in only `q4_1` we can use use the following commands